loft-sh/vcluster-sdk/examples/crd-sync/README.md

 This example plugin syncs a new resource `cars` from the virtual cluster to the host cluster.
 It expects that this CRD was already installed in the host cluster.

+For more information how to develop plugins in vcluster, please refer to the [official vcluster docs](https://www.vcluster.com/docs/what-are-virtual-clusters).

 ## Development

 Before starting to develop, make sure you have installed the following tools on your computer: